manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 ## Document ID

 <!-- example id -->

-Document identifier is a mandatory attribute.
-Document IDs must be **unique signed 64-bit integers**.
-Document ID can be specified explicitly, but if it's not it's still enabled.
-Document IDs can't be [UPDATE](../Data_creation_and_modification/Updating_documents/UPDATE.md)'ed.
+The document identifier is a mandatory attribute.
+It must be a **unique, signed 64-bit integer**.
+While the document ID can be specified explicitly, it is still enabled even if not specified.
+Document IDs cannot be [UPDATE](../Data_creation_and_modification/Updating_documents/UPDATE.md)'ed.

 <!-- request Explicit ID -->